emarsden/dash-mpd-cli/README.md

 >   downloaded media to the directory you specify.
 This is a very good idea when running random
 >   software you downloaded from the internet!
 >
-> - No need to install the various helper applications (ffmpeg, mkvmerge, mp4decrypt, MP4Box),
+> - No need to install the various helper applications (ffmpeg, mkvmerge, mp4decrypt,
->   which are already present in the container.
+>   shaka-packager, MP4Box, xsltproc), which are already present in the container.
 >
 > - Automatically run the latest version of dash-mpd-cli and the various helper applications (the
 >   container runtime will pull the latest version for you automatically).